Pyrix25633/Fabric-ImprovedEnd/README.md

 ### *A mod by Rupyber Studios*

-This is a fabric mod to improve the end dimension, adding new blocks, biomes and mobs!
+This is a Fabric and Quilt mod to improve the end dimension, adding new blocks, biomes and mobs!

 ## Visit our [Website](https://rupyberstudios.github.io/website/)!